denoland/fresh/docs/getting-started/index.md

 ---
 description: |
-  In this chapter of the `fresh` documentation, you'll be introduced to the framework.
+  In this chapter of the Fresh documentation, you'll be introduced to the framework.
 Create a new project, run it locally, edit and create pages, fetch data, handle user interactions, and deploy it.
 ---

-In this chapter of the `fresh` documentation, you'll be introduced to the framework.
+In this chapter of the Fresh documentation, you'll be introduced to the framework.
 You'll learn how to create a new project, run it locally, edit and create pages, fetch data, handle user interactions, and how to then deploy the project to [Deno Deploy][deno-deploy].

-The documentation assumes you have Deno 1.12.0 or later installed.
+The documentation assumes you have Deno 1.22.3 or later installed.

 To install Deno, follow the
 [installation instructions in the Deno manual][manual-installation].